 with me in my bed,

-which was due to a veterinary error with the wrong medication, back in 2003,
+Sadly his death at aged 14 was due to a veterinary error with the wrong medication,

 then losing Lacota in 2007